graphile/crystal/examples/forum/TUTORIAL.md

 Theoretically we want a user to be able to log in directly to our Postgres database, and only be able to create, read, update, and delete data for their user all within SQL.
 This is a mindshift from how we traditionally use a SQL database.
 Normally, we assume whoever is querying the database has full visibility into the system as the only one with database access is our application.
 In this tutorial, we want to restrict access at the database level.
 Don’t worry though!
 Postgres is very secure about this, users will have no more permissions than that which you explicitly grant.

-> **Note:** When starting PostGraphile, you will want to use the name of the schema you created with the `--schema` option, like so: `PostGraphile --schema forum_example`.
+> **Note:** When starting PostGraphile, you will want to use the name of the schema you created with the `--schema` option, like so: `postgraphile --schema forum_example`.
 Also, don’t forget to add the `--watch` flag, with watch mode enabled PostGraphile will update your API as we add tables and types throughout this tutorial.

 ### The Person Table